KrishnaSaiTarun/StudentRecordManager/README.md

 	Program Flow is set up
 	Classes are defined
 	Initial interface is defined

-TODO:

 	Implement student database part and the assignment entry part.
-	Need to implement the calculations and the math behind the grades.
+	Implement the calculations and the math behind the grades.

-Further Development:
+TODO/Further Development:

 	Use ncurses to get a better terminal interface!